-In our opinion, the financial statements referred to above present fairly, in all material respects, the consolidated financial position of Aethlon Medical, Inc. and its Subsidiaries and as of March 31, 2006 and the consolidated results of their operations and their cash flows for each of the years in the two-year period then ended and for the period from January 31, 1984 (Inception) to March

-31, 2006, in conformity with accounting principles generally accepted in the United States of America.
+In our opinion, the financial statements referred to above present fairly, in all material respects, the consolidated financial position of Aethlon Medical, Inc. and Subsidiaries as of March 31, 2007 and the consolidated results of their operations and their cash flows for each of the years in the two-year period then ended and for the period from January 31, 1984 (Inception) to March 31, 2007, in conformity with accounting principles generally accepted in the United States of America.

 The accompanying consolidated financial statements have been prepared assuming that the Company will continue as a going concern.
-At March 31, 2006, the Company has negative working capital of approximately \$1,921,000 and a deficit accumulated during the development stage of approximately \$22,139,000.
+The Company has suffered continuing losses from operations, is in default on certain debt, has negative working capital of approximately \$7,260,000 and a deficit accumulated during the development stage of approximately \$28,087,000 at March 31, 2007.
 As discussed in Note 1 to the consolidated financial statements, a significant amount of additional capital will be necessary to advance the development of the Company's products to the point at which they may become commercially viable.
 These conditions, among others, raise substantial doubt about the Company's ability to continue as a going concern.
 Management's plans regarding these matters are also described in Note 1.
 The accompanying consolidated financial statements do not include any adjustments that might result from the outcome of this uncertainty.